 Where to stay: You'll be on the slopes in minutes when you stay at the ski-in ski-out 4* Myrkdalen Hotel.
 Sitting at the base of the resort, the lifts, ski rental, ski school and the nursery slopes are right on the doorstep, so all you'll have to think about is enjoying the snow.

-How to get there: With just a 2 hour 20 minute drive from Bergen airport with direct flights from Gatwick, Aberdeen and Liverpool, you'll have no problem making your way to this fantastic resort.
+How to get there: A short two-hour drive from Bergen airport, with direct flights from Gatwick, Aberdeen and Liverpool, you'll have no problem making your way to this fantastic resort.

 What our customers say: “We had amazing snow and sunshine to go with it, which never got skied out because the resort was virtually deserted a week before Norwegian Easter break.
 It was the perfect late season short break... but don't tell too many people!” - Simon Pattinson